NitishSachdeva/java-interview-guide/README.md

 5. Arrays

 We will be covering all these modules in this repository.
-Currently this is in very initial stage but we will covering all modules one by one.
+Currently this is at very initial stage but we will covering all modules one by one.